Mirajul-islam25/Mirajul-islam25/README.md

 ###

-<p align="center">This is Tanzim here, a MERN Stack Developer, an Undergrad.
-CSE student studying in Netrokona University, who loves building cool web apps and exploring new tech.
-When I'm not coding, you'll probably find me deep in a game, grinding levels or chasing high scores.
-Always up for learning, creating, and a good gaming session!</p>
+<p align="center">This is Mirajul here, a Front-end Developer, an Undergrad.
+CSE student studying in Netrokona University, who crafts fast, accessible, and user-centered web experiences.
+With deep expertise in React, modern CSS, and responsive design, I specialize in building polished interfaces that scale—from landing pages to full-fledged web apps.
+I don’t just code—I solve problems, optimize performance, and collaborate closely with product teams to deliver measurable results.</p>

 ###
 </br>